-The inbuilt Disk Defragmenter in Windows now runs as a low priority task in the background without affecting the performance of the computer.
+The inbuilt Disk Defragmenter in Windows now runs as a low-priority task in the background without affecting the performance of the computer.
 It uses the Task Scheduler to automatically keep the hard disk defragmented, by running when the machine is idle and therefore does not affect the performance of the Windows.
-Windows 7 will disable disk defragmentation on SSD system drives as you do not need to defrag a Solid State Drive.
-In Windows 10/8, SSD Defragmentation is enabled by default.
+Windows will now disable disk defragmentation on SSD system drives as you do not need to defrag a Solid State Drive.
+In Windows 11/10, SSD Defragmentation is enabled by default.

 Read: Do you need to defrag SSD?

 The Windows Defragmenter defragments files which are smaller than 64 MB only, for according to Microsoft’s benchmarks, fragments of this size, which already consist of at least 16000 contiguous clusters, have a negligible impact on performance.
 This means that games and large media files are effectively left as they are!
 Microsoft feels that to defrag to combine fragments that are 64MB or larger requires significant amounts of disk I/O, which is against the principle of minimizing I/O, and puts more pressure on the system to find large, contiguous blocks of free space.